The Twelve Rounds Of Christmas

 6. On The Sixth Day Of Christmas it’s time for round six of Marvelous Marvin Hagler’s grueling war against John Mugabi in 1985.
 The relatively inexperienced Mugabi showed he could more than hold his own against the great Hagler as he endured tremendous punishment, only to stand his ground and fire back in one of the great rounds of toe-to-toe action from the 1980’s.

 7. On The Seventh Day Of Christmas there’s no swimming swans but instead three minutes of intense fistic fireworks from an all-time great donnybrook, Roberto Duran vs Iran Barkley in 1989.
-The legendary “Hands of Stone” could feel the fight slipping away to his bigger and younger opponent and so in round seven he bore down and went toe-to-toe with “The Blade,” both men pitching and catching in a great round from a truly extraordinary fight.
+The legendary “Hands of Stone” could feel the fight slipping away to his bigger and younger opponent and so in round seven he bore down and went toe-to-toe with “The Blade,” both men throwing and landing big shots in a great round from a truly extraordinary fight.

 8. On The Eighth Day Of Christmas we go back to 1980 and the second war between light heavyweight gladiators Matthew Saad Muhammad and Yaqui Lopez.
 Round eight of this tremendous, all-action clash saw Lopez hurt the champion badly and then unleash a hellish barrage of punishment, only to see “Miracle Matthew” shrug it off and come roaring back.
 The turning point of an all-time great battle.